ibrahim-elsokary/ABS.AI_design_task/README.md

 Here what i did 😎 :

 - Implement the UI design from scratch.
-- Using design assets fonts & icons & dumy data file
+- Using design assets fonts & icons & dummy data file
 - Get the UI alive and interactive.
 - create a search bar that allows users to search for pets by type.
 The search bar is case insensitive, so users can search for pet types in any capitalization